Magical objects in Harry Potter: Remembrall

-A Remembrall is a small, clear orb, about the size of a large marble, containing smoke that turns red when it detects that the person holding it has forgotten something.
+A Remembrall is a small glass orb.
+It contains smoke that turns red when the person holding it has forgotten something.
 It does not tell the holder what has been forgotten.
-The forgetful Neville Longbottom is sent a Remembrall by his grandmother in Philosopher's Stone.
-Remembralls are forbidden from being used during the O.W.L. exams.
+Neville Longbottom is sent a Remembrall by his grandmother in Philosopher's Stone.

 Revealer

 A Revealer is a bright red eraser, used to make invisible ink appear.
-It made its first appearance in Chamber of Secrets when Hermione tried to make hidden writing appear in Tom Riddle's diary.
+It first appears in Chamber of Secrets when Hermione tries to make hidden writing appear in Tom Riddle's diary.